martincai8/martincai8/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a currency converter
+- 🔭 I’m currently working on a web-based inventory database
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Flask
-- 👯 I’m looking to collaborate on my currency converter
-- 🤔 I’m looking for help with APIs
-- 💬 Ask me about CPSC 110
+- 💬 Ask me about anything related to technology or finance!
 - 📫 How to reach me: martinc8@student.ubc.ca
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: Suits is my favourite TV show of all time -->

-- 🔭 I’m currently working on a currency converter
+- 🔭 I’m currently working on a web-based inventory database.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Flask
-- 👯 I’m looking to collaborate on my currency converter
-- 🤔 I’m looking for help with APIs
-- 💬 Ask me about CPSC 110
+- 💬 Ask me about anything related to technology or finance!
 - 📫 How to reach me: martinc8@student.ubc.ca
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: Suits is my favourite TV show of all time
+- ⚡ Fun fact: Suits is my favourite TV show of all time.
-- I am currently a first year student at UBC.
+- 📚 I am currently a second year Computer Science student at UBC.